 I always recommend starting with what I like to call the “CHASE GAUNTLET.”

-They were the first company to have a rule stating that if you were to open more than five cards within a 24 month period, then you would be declined.
+They were the first company to have a rule stating that if you were to open five (or more) cards in the prior 24 month period, then you would be declined.
+This includes cards from all banks including authorized user cards!
 So if you start with another card, it can make it more challenging to go back.
 The 5/24 rule is why you never open dumb cards like an Old Navy or TJmaxx card.
 Since Chase points are potentially the most valuable and have the most flexibility, I recommend you start here.
-If you are managing cards for you and your spouse, it effectively becomes 10/24
+If you are managing cards for you and your spouse, it effectively becomes 10/24.

 1. Chase Sapphire Preferred – 50,000 points

 - The first card for anyone should be the Chase Sapphire Preferred.
 It has a 50,000 point bonus and the $95 annual fee is waived for the 1st year.
 It really can’t be beaten.
-The fact that the fee is waived for the first year makes this card even more compelling. so you get to try travel rewards for free for a year.
+The fact that the fee is waived for the first year makes this card even more compelling than its sister card the Chase Sapphire Reserve which has a significant annual fee.

 2. Repeat for your spouse